F5Networks/f5-ci-docs/docs/openshift/kctlr-openshift-annotation.rst

    worker.example.net    worker.example.net    192.168.1.20    10.129.0.0/23
    master.example.net    master.example.net    172.16.1.10     10.128.0.0/23

-To modify the **HOST** IP address of a cluster member, you can apply IP and MAC address annotations to the cluster member configuration.
+You can use this procedure to modify the **HOST** IP address of a cluster member using annotations.

 #.
 Ensure the IP address exists on one of the cluster member interfaces.